marbe/ocp4-vmware-upi-installer/README.md

 `ocp4-playbook-erase-vms.yaml`| Power off and erase OpenShift  VMs on vmware cluster.
 `ocp4-playbook-test-uri.yaml` | Test https get to URI required to install and use OpenShift.
 `ocp4-playbook-test-dns.yaml`| Test for proper DNS records configuration.
+`ocp4-playbook-boot_delay-vms.yaml`| Configure Boot Delay for VMs in order to let the possibility to press the TAB or E key to edit the kernel command line.
 `epel-enable-playbook.yaml`| Playbook to enable epel repository if needed (e.g. to install `ansible` from epel or `nagios-plugins-dhcp` to debug dhcp configuration).
 `infrastructure-services-setup.yaml`| TO-DO: Playbook to install and configure infrastructure services (DNS, LB, DHCP) on _bastion host_ in order to completely automate UPI pre-requisites.